DrugowitschLab/VBLinLogit/README.md

 Contributing
 ------------

-For contributions and bug reports, please file an issue on the library's Github page.
+For contributions and bug reports, please see the [contribution guidelines](CONTRIBUTING.md).